Evansville Museum of Arts, History and Science: Arts

 The Evansville Museum's permanent art collection of American and European works dating from the 16th through the 20th centuries is exhibited in the Crescent Galleries which highlight the themes of landscape, still life, genre works, and portraiture.

 The Old Gallery, the John Streetman Alcove, and the Main Gallery feature temporary exhibitions of touring collections, exhibitions from the museum's own collections, and the work of regional artists.

 History

-Visitors can stroll down the brick-paved street of a 19th-century American rivertown to see period homes and shops stocked with notions and sundries.
 There are also galleries dedicated to early Evansville history, Abraham Lincoln, and the home front effort during WWII.

 The Humankind Gallery offers a fascinating look at world cultures with an emphasis on North and South America, Africa, and Asia.

 Science

-The Welborn Baptist Foundation Family Place is a hands-on science gallery created especially for families.
-Family Place is also the new home for the museum's iconic Alaskan Kodiak Brown Bear, named Kodi, and an interactive science demonstration area.
+The Welborn Baptist Foundation Family Place is a hands-on science gallery for families.
+Family Place is also the new home for the museum's Alaskan Kodiak Brown Bear, named Kodi, and an interactive science demonstration area.

 The Evansville Convention and Visitors Bureau Center for History and Science gallery offers changing science and history exhibitions.

 Koch Immersive Theater

-Explore space and rediscover our amazing planet in the stunning Koch Immersive Theater where you will be able to see traditional planetarium shows as well as full-dome digital films.
-Our new 40-foot dome features style seating, a 10,000-watt digital surround sound system and imagery resulting in an immersive experience more like flying than watching a movie.
+The theater utilizes a 40-foot diameter domed screen and features astronomy and science programming.